rolfkempf/simpletemplate/README.md

 Not yet

 ###To-do###
-1. show examples of usage (Wordpress-Widgets?)
+1. show examples of usage (inside wordpress)
+2. convert it to a wordpress-plugin?